ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 ## 🔍 Method

-I analysed the relationship between the number of skills listed in a job posting and the corresponding median salary to investigate whether broader skill requirements were associated with higher compensation.
+The relationship between the number of skills listed in a job posting and the corresponding median salary was analysed to investigate whether broader skill requirements were associated with higher compensation.

 ## 💡 Key Findings